Application round 1 deadline: 10/06/2022

 The energy sector is at the start of a pathway of exponential improvements: digital solutions and enhanced connectivity are fuelling these trends and can play an even greater role through influencing of consumers and business decisions, providing factual based evidence to support policy, decision-making and green investments, and overall enabling purposeful transformation of the energy sector and its transition to circular economy.

-Resulting from the cooperation between ESA and the UK Department for Digital, Culture, Media and Sport (DCMS) in coordination with the UK Department for Business, Energy & Industrial Strategy (BEIS), the call aims at developing cutting-edge solutions leveraging 5G terrestrial and satellite communication networks, and potentially other space assets, to address the UK Government’s priorities in the energy sector.
+The call aims at developing sustainable services leveraging different space assets, including hybrid 5G-satellite communication networks, to address UK Government’s priorities in the energy sector.
 The call’s focus is on (but is not limited to) the following areas of interest:

 1. Net positive environmental impact, social acceptance, circular economy of renewable sector

 A holistic approach of considering the environmental impact throughout the lifecycle of renewable energy and its supply chain is required to prove positive net environmental impact.
-Digitalisation and Satellite communication (SatCom) can help collect and analyse data throughout whole project lifetimes, track and increase transparency to supply chains, get insights on the use /reuse and repurpose of assets and energy infrastructure, and derive lessons learnt on the most needed innovation to improve operational efficiency and performance.
+Among other technologies, digitalisation and Satellite communication (SatCom) can help collect and analyse data throughout whole project lifetimes, track and increase transparency to supply chains, get insights on the use /reuse and repurpose of assets and energy infrastructure, and derive lessons learnt on the most needed innovation to improve operational efficiency and performance.